Dead Silence poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Jamie chooses to leave the city and return to Ravens Fair with Billy and Lisa's body.
 Active decision to enter the world of his forgotten past and face childhood nightmares., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Jamie discovers Mary Shaw's grave has been desecrated and her 101 dolls are buried around the cemetery.
+The analysis reveals that this crucial beat Jamie discovers Mary Shaw's grave has been desecrated and her 101 dolls are buried around the cemetery.
 He learns the full curse: she kills those who scream.
 Stakes are raised; the danger is far greater than one possessed dummy., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 Jamie discovers the truth: his father's family was responsible for Mary Shaw's death.
 He realizes he must destroy her original dummy to break the curse.
 New information enables final confrontation., demonstrating the transformation achieved throughout the journey.